membraneframework/membrane_tutorials/videoroom/videoroom.md

   git clone https://github.com/membraneframework/membrane_videoroom_demo
   ```

-  and then changing directory to the freshly cloned repository and switching to the branch which provides the unfulfiled template:
+  and then changing directory to the freshly cloned repository and switching to the branch which provides the unfulfilled template:

   ```bash
   cd membrane_videoroom_demo